AdKats/BFACP/readme.md

+# NOTICE
+This public version is no longer maintained and is now archived.
+For the latest maintained version, it's available as a SaaS offering at EZSCALE.
+If you like to ask questions about it please join the [discord](https://ezscale.cloud/discord).

 # Running on PHP Version 7
 This does not work with any version of the BFACP do not try to run this application on that version.
 Use the latest stable PHP 5.6.